pncnmnp/grammatical/README.md

 # Motivation

-I have been using this tool internally for a while now.
+I have been using this CLI tool internally for a while now.
 It is not only good at correcting spelling and grammar in your text, but it is also excellent at simplifying complex technical language.
 Additionally, it perfectly complements [Grammarly](https://www.grammarly.com/).

 # Install